sahandp2012p/youtube_comments/README.md

 $ uvicorn backend.api:app
 ```

-Then run the below command to buld the code and open the server that uses minified code
+Then run the below command to build the code and open the server that uses minified code

 ```bash
 $ bun start